 Traphic meet three times a year either in a local coffee shop or pub.
 The gathering in very informal.

-Contact is a UK-wide charity for families providing support, advice and information to families with disabled children.
+Contact (opens a new window) is a UK-wide charity for families providing support, advice and information to families with disabled children.
 Their freephone helpline can put you in touch with other families in the same situation, local or national support groups and give you medical information about your child’s disability.

 Contact also has regional offices providing support and helping you to find out what is available locally.